A truly great AirPods alternative for $35

 I'm feeling a crusade coming on.
 When I see people walking (or running) around with Apple AirPods, I want to go up and give them a shake.
 "You paid too much for these!
 And they're not even sweatproof!"
 Yep, little-known fact: AirPods are not rated to stand up against any kind of liquid-related damage.
 And the standard warranty doesn't cover them against that.

 Thankfully, inexpensive alternatives abound, many of them able to withstand vigorous exercise, no sweat.
 (Wait, make that, "Yes, sweat.")
 Here's a great example: For a limited time, and while supplies last, the EarFun Free true-wireless earphones are $34.99 with promo code CNETCSK3.
 That's $15 off the regular price.
-The code should work with either the black or white version.
+Update 11/29: Although EarFun proper appeared to be sold out for a while, I'm told there's more inventory now, and the code should still be working.

 At first glance, the EarFun Free resembles countless other earbuds you've seen.
 However, in addition to supporting Bluetooth 5.0, they come in an admirably compact charging case with a USB-C, not Micro-USB, port.
 Better still, that case can charge wirelessly: Just plunk it down on any Qi pad.
 Apple AirPods: $199 if you want them with a wireless charging case.
 (Or $79 for just the case.)